 NBC Nightly News ran a great story last night about something called the Negro Leagues Baseball Grave Marker Project.
 Which, as the name suggests, seeks to find and identify the graves of former Negro Leaguers who died and were buried in obscurity.

-This video is no longer available.
+The link to the text story is here.
+Below is the video report.This video is no longer available.
 Click here to watch more NBC Sports videos!

 LOS ANGELES — Giancarlo Stanton, Josh Donaldson, and Tommy Kahnle were activated by the New York Yankees ahead of their weekend series against the Los Angeles Dodgers.

 New York cleared three roster spots after a 1-0 loss at Seattle, optioning infielder-outfielders Oswaldo Cabrera and Franchy Cordero to Triple-A Scranton/Wilkes-Barre along with left-hander Matt Krook.